hiddify/Hiddify-Reality-Scanner/README.md

 #or
 hiddify_reality_scanner "vless_link"
 ```
+> Be careful that instead of `vless_link' you have to replace it with your Reality config.

 ## 🚀 Advanced Usage
 * If you want to consider more items when scanning, use the following command on your client:
 ```bash